DavidWells/davidwells.io-v1/content/blog/2012-03-25-how-to-recover-your-wordpress-site-after-a-plugin-install-goes-wrong.md

 </div>
 </div>
 <div class="LessonStep top">
-<h3 class="StepTitle">How to Troubleshoot the issue</h3>
+<h3>How to Troubleshoot the issue</h3>
 <div class="StepInstructions">

 <strong>This post is purely meant to get your site back up and running as quickly as possible</strong>.

-<a href="http://jaredheinrichs.com/how-to-troubleshoot-wordpress-white-screen-of-death.html" target="_blank">To troubleshoot exactly where and what is causing the conflict lies you will want to consult this post</a>.
+<a href="http://jaredheinrichs.com/how-to-troubleshoot-wordpress-white-screen-of-death.html">To troubleshoot exactly where and what is causing the conflict lies you will want to consult this post</a>.

-I also highly recommend you have daily/weekly backups running on your server and via a <a href="http://wordpress.org/extend/plugins/wp-db-backup/" target="_blank">backup plugin</a>,  just in case all hell breaks lose and you completely fry your wordpress installation.
+I also highly recommend you have daily/weekly backups running on your server and via a <a href="http://wordpress.org/extend/plugins/wp-db-backup/">backup plugin</a>,  just in case all hell breaks lose and you completely fry your wordpress installation.

 Getting a fresh wordpress installation up and running is a pretty quick and simple process but without a backup of your database and your wp-content folder, you could be in trouble.